 Bates and stop firing Damon Matthews for stealing evidence.
 Kate tells Bates that he’s an idiot to fire Damon and Kate tells Bates that she is going to quit.
 We see payment and Kate leaving the building.
 Kate tells Damon that they are going to form their own law firm.
 That Bones is setting them up and has already cleaned Damon’s record from being fired and accused of stealing evidence.

 Kate tells Damon that being defense attorneys will let them work for justice from a different angle.
-Kate and tells Damon that they need to have a long talk.
+Kate tells Damon that they need to have a long talk.
 That she has been doing some moonlighting.
-Martian Manhunter thinks how people carry out lies and deceit all the name of justice.
+Martian Manhunter thinks about how people carry out lies and deceit all in the name of justice.
 Martian Manhunter thinks how that is not the Martian way.
 It is not his way.
 Or is it?

 Martian Manhunter goes to the precinct in Denver, Colorado, where his lie was born.
-This is where he took over the life of the deceased contacted John Jones.
+This is where he took over the life of the deceased and contacted John Jones.
 Martian Manhunter walks into the precinct and is greeted by his old partner, Peter Santorelli.

 Martian Manhunter sheds his façade as John Jones and reveals his true Martian form.
 Martian Manhunter tells Peter that he is always been a Martian.
 And that he wanted Peter to know who he truly was.
 And that he will never manipulate the truth again about his identity.

 Martian Manhunter begins to blast the building with his heat vision.
-We see the entire building exploded in flames and crumble to the ground.
+We see the entire building explode in flames and crumble to the ground.
 Martian Manhunter for flies out of the explosion and says that the time has come for an ending.
 End of issue.

 World War III Part Three continues J’onn’s struggle to come to terms with humans and his role on Earth.
 Ostrander uses this issue to further flesh out J’onn’s struggle with humans and his place on Earth that we see in his mini-series.
-Ostrander does an excellent job bridging J’onn’s personality and outlook on the world prior to Infinite Crisis and to the version of J’onn that we get on his mini-series.
+Ostrander does an excellent job bridging J’onn’s personality and outlook on the world prior to Infinite Crisis and to the version of J’onn that we get in his mini-series.